 How Can You Speed Up PathPing’ s Process?

-Pathping, in general, works pretty slowly.
-Therefore, you can use various parameters that come with it to speed up the process.
-Each of the most used parameters are below in detail.
+Pathping works pretty slowly.
+You can use various parameters that come with it to speed up the process.
+These parameters are as follows:

-By default, the PathPing command resolves the hostname of every single hop that it comes across.
+• -n switch: By default, the PathPing command resolves the hostname of every hop it comes across.
 This can prove to be time-consuming.
-By employing the use of this parameter, you may prevent PathPing from resolving all hostnames.
+Using this, you may prevent PathPing from resolving all hostnames.
 This will then speed up the traceroute part.

-The PathPing command, by default, sends out a hundred queries to each host.
+• -q switch: The PathPing command, by default, sends out a hundred queries to each host.
 This parameter can help you bring that number down to your preferred choice.
-For example, a number of queries can be brought down to a ten from the default 100.
+For example, the number of queries can be reduced to ten from the default 100.
 The statics that is computed after the trace will hence be sped up.

-This parameter is highly useful as it allows you to set the number of hops that you wish to test.
+• -h switch: This parameter allows you to set the number of hops you wish to test.
 The default number of hops is 30.
 So depending on where you want to reach, this figure can be lowered.
-For example, if you want to test if you’re able to reach your ISP, a total of 4-5 hops should suffice.
+For example, if you want to test if you can reach your ISP, a total of 4-5 hops should suffice.

-There exist other options that you can apply; however, these are the most common as well as effective.
-By typing PathPing in the command prompt, you can check out the other options and their uses if you wish.
+You can apply other options; however, these are the most common.
+By typing PathPing in the command prompt, you can check out the other options and their uses.

 See Also: How to Find Default Router Gateway in Mac, Windows, Android & Chrome